Introduction to Python

 The for

-method for each loop.
+method on each iteration.

 tupla = ("manzana", "plátano", "cereza")for x in tupla:print(x)